Aptroide/Computer_Security/Lab6/README.md

 Based on the observations from the experiment above.
 We can clearly demonstrate the behavior of the `LD_PRELOAD` environment variable in relation to `Set-UID` programs under different ownership and execution contexts.
 The core observation is:

-- When `myprog` is run as a regular program by a normal user, the overridden sleep() function from the `LD_PRELOAD` environment variable is called.
+- When `Lab6/exercise7/myprog` is run as a regular program by a normal user, the overridden sleep() function from the `LD_PRELOAD` environment variable is called.

-- When `myprog` is made a `Set-UID` program owned by root and then executed by a normal user, the standard sleep() function is called, indicating that the `LD_PRELOAD` environment variable is ignored.
+- When `Lab6/exercise7/myprog` is made a `Set-UID` program owned by root and then executed by a normal user, the standard sleep() function is called, indicating that the `LD_PRELOAD` environment variable is ignored.

-- When the `LD_PRELOAD` variable is set in the root account and `myprog` is executed under this condition, the overridden function is called again.
+- When the `LD_PRELOAD` variable is set in the root account and `Lab6/exercise7/myprog` is executed under this condition, the overridden function is called again.

-- When making `myprog` a `Set-UID` program owned by a non-root user (user1) and running it in a different user’s account without root privileges results in the standard sleep() function being called, ignoring `LD_PRELOAD`.
+- When making `Lab6/exercise7/myprog` a `Set-UID` program owned by a non-root user (user1) and running it in a different user’s account without root privileges results in the standard sleep() function being called, ignoring `LD_PRELOAD`.

-The main cause of the differences observed in the behaviors of `myprog` lies in the presence and inheritance of the `LD_PRELOAD` environment variable. `LD_PRELOAD`, when set in the environment of the process, can override function calls, including those in `Set-UID` programs, thereby influencing their behavior.
+The main cause of the differences observed in the behaviors of `Lab6/exercise7/myprog` lies in the presence and inheritance of the `LD_PRELOAD` environment variable. `LD_PRELOAD`, when set in the environment of the process, can override function calls, including those in `Set-UID` programs, thereby influencing their behavior.
 However, `LD_PRELOAD` may not always be inherited by child processes, particularly in `Set-UID` contexts, depending on system security settings.

 ## Exercise 8: Invoking External Programs Using `system()` versus `execve()`